Ulez expansion sees cameras destroyed and police scuffle with protesters

 Mr Khan is at odds with Sir Keir Starmer over Ulez, after the Labour leader backtracked on support and urged the mayor to “reflect” on its expansion.

-But Rishi Sunak hit out at both Sir Keir and Mr Khan on Tuesday, saying the scheme was “going to hit working families”.
-The PM added: “I don’t think that’s the right priority, I don’t think that’s the right thing to do and I wish they hadn’t done it.”
+But Mr Sunak hit out at both Sir Keir and Mr Khan on Tuesday, saying the scheme was “going to hit working families”.
+The prime minister added: “I don’t think that’s the right priority, I don’t think that’s the right thing to do and I wish they hadn’t done it.”

 Join our commenting forum